tursilion/psxcompilation/readme.md

 Just a compilation of my Playstation one demos:

-Captain Communism - unfinished game demo, no enemies\
+Captain Communism - unfinished game demo, no enemies.
+NOTE: This is from '98 or so.
+It does NOT indicate support for the current crap going on.
+Fuck war.\
 Crap Demo - a crap little demo for fun\
 Damned Demo - a fun demo made for a German group\
 Sand - a little particle slideshow demo\